amarjeetsingh1999/Neighbourhood-Map-React-/README.md

 # Neighbourhood Map (React)

+## Overview
+A single page responsive application featuring a map of a neighbourhood built using React.
+Include an input text area to filter locations and the map has functionalities like highlighted locations and third part data about these locations.

 ## How to Run the App
 * Download this repository as .zip or clone this repository:
 ```https://github.com/amarjeetsingh1999/Neighbourhood-Map-React-.git```